linda-ge/SweaterWeather/README.md

     - [AccuWeather API](https://developer.accuweather.com/)

 # Work
 This app is currently in-progress.
-All code is pushed to a private repository.
+All code is pushed to a private Bitbucket repository.